The first step in healing is to take responsibility.

 Much of our heartache in life comes not from other people but from our expectations of other people and what we feel they should bring into our lives.
 If our heartaches were truly caused by other people, we would have little power to heal our hurt.
 Healing would primarily be left to the passage of time and, even then, the big heartaches could easily be reignited.
 The often unrecognised factors which have brought about our heartache will be based on a myriad of beliefs ranging from reasonable to downright ridiculous.
 However, this makes no difference at all to the pain we feel because our pain is not coming from our mind but from our heart.
 It’s no point arguing with the heart.
 It doesn’t help to talk reason.
 The heart doesn’t even hear.
 It doesn’t know that language.
 It is instinctive – for good and bad.
 Whereas the mind will try and patiently think through the reasonableness of any situation, the heart is powerless to do so.
 The heart is all feeling and it flows from a great line of experiences and expectations both remembered and forgotten.
 Continue reading “Heartache”

+Several decades passed and I continued down the path of awakening.
+My first book, The Love of Being Loving, speaks of these years.
 One never forgets one’s past teachers or disciplines.
+In my case, Metapsychiatry (and its founder, Dr Thomas Hora) and Christian Science had been my main spiritual influences.
 Such allegiances are forever enshrined in our heart and continue to help, inspire, and mould us.
 They are pivotal to our development and our total and absolute devotion to them secures the progress which blossoms from that commitment.
 The cemented bond between teacher and student surpasses time and space, and the love of a teacher can be beckoned whenever requested.
 Further, one often has an ongoing commitment to the other students of a teacher and, indeed, the entire group of that pathway.
 Nevertheless, in spite of loyalties, our inner spiritual drive will take its own path through the terrain it determines is best.
 It will have its own timing and will guide us to whoever is most beneficial to the next stage of our growth.
-Continue reading “Spiritual Teachers”
+Continue reading “In Search of Truth”

 Along the Way